-SI.
-Description Reference No. CI.
-No. 7 The start date shall be Conditions 15 days from the date of Issue of Letter of Acceptance. of contract However the work shall be commenced only after signing A-General contract agreement 1.Definitions 8 The Contract price is the price stated in the letter of 1.Definitions acceptance.
+100 S1.
+Description Reference No. Cl.
+No. 7 The start date shall be 7 days from the date of Issue of Conditions Letter of Acceptance.
+However no work shall be of contract commenced without signing contract agreement.
+A-General 1.Definitions 8 The Contract price is the price stated in the letter of 1.Definitions acceptance and thereafter as adjusted in accordance with the provisions of the Contract.
 However payment will be made as per actual work done accordance with the contract provisions.
-9 The Intended completion Date for the whole of the Work is (17,28) 9 (Nine) Months Excluding monsoon) with the following milestones: 10 Milestone dates: Physical works to be Period from the date of completed commencement of work Milestones dates shall be provided to the Contractor by the Executive Engineer executing the work ,for completion of the work as per the scheduled date.
-11 The following shall form part of the Contract Decument: (2, 2) 11 The following shall form part of the Contract Document:(1) Form of Agreement (2.3) (1) Form of Agreement (2) Letter of Acceptance (3) Contractor's Bid (4) Contract Data (5) Conditions of Contract including Special Conditions of Contract (6) Specifications (7) Drawings (8) Bill of quantities and (9) Any other documents listed in the Contract Data as forming part of the Contract.
+9 The Intended completion Date for the whole of the Work is (17,29) 3 (Three ) Months excluding monsoon with the following 10 milestones: 10 Milestone dates: Physical works to be Period from the date of completed commencement of work Milestones dates shall be provided to the Contractor by the Executive Engineer executing the work, for completion of the work as per the scheduled date.
+11 The following shall form part of the Contract Document: (2.3) (1) Form of Agreement (2) Letter of Acceptance (3) Contractor's Bid (4) Contract Data (5) Conditions of Contract including Special Conditions of Contract (6) Specifications (7) Drawings (8) Bill of quantities and (9) Any other documents listed in the Contract Data as forming part of the Contract.
 (10) Correspondence exchanged after the opening of the Bid and before the issue of Letter of Acceptance by which the Condition of Contract are amended, varied or modified in any way by mutual consent (to be enumerated).
-12 The Contractor shall submit a Program for the Works (27) within 14 days of delivery of the letter of Acceptance.
+12 The Contractor shall submit a Program for the Works (27)

-SI.
-Description Reference No. CI.
-No. 13 The site possession date The site will be handed over immediately after issue of Letter of acceptance and the site is free from encumbrances.
-(21) 14 The site is located at Panambur in NMP area and is defined in drawing No. 22/142/Mtc-II/2023- LP 01 15 The Defects Liability Period is 1 (One) year.
-(35) 16 The minimum insurance cover for physical property, injury and death is Rs.
+S1.
+No. Description Reference Cl.
+No. within 14 days of delivery of the letter of Acceptance.
+13 The site possession date (21) The site will be handed over immediately after issue of , Letter of acceptance and the site is free from encumbrances.
+However, no work shall be commenced without signing contract agreement.
+14 The site is defined in drawing No. 2/435-LP-01- Location Plan 15 The Defects Liability Period is 1 (One ) year (35) 16 The minimum insurance cover for physical property, injury and death is Rs.
 5,00,000/- (Rupees five Lakhs) per occurrence with the number of occurrences limited to four.
 After each occurrence, contractor will pay additional premium necessary to make insurance valid for four occurrences always.
-(13) 17 The following events shall also be Compensation Events: The Employer terminates the contract for his convenience.
+13 17 The following events shall also be Compensation Events: The Employer terminates the contract for his convenience.
 (44) 18 The period between Programme updates shall be 30 days.
 (27) 19 The amount to be withheld for late submission of an updated Programme shall be Rs.
-25,000/ (27) 20 The Penalty for the delay in submission of the Performance Security shall be at the rate of 0.25% of the amount of performance guarantee for each week or part of the week for the number of weeks delayed beyond the stipulated date of submission.
-(52.2) 34.1 21 The language of the Contract documents is English.
-(3) 22 The law, which applies to the Contract, is the law of Union of India.
+25,000/ (27) 20 The Penalty for the delay in submission of the Performance (52.2) guarantee shall be at the rate of 0.25% of the amount of 34.1 performance guarantee for each week or part of the week for the number of weeks delayed beyond the stipulated 21 date of submission.
+The language of the Contract documents in English (3) 22 The language of the Contract documents is English.
+The law, which applies to the Contract, is the law of Union (3) 44 of India.
 (3) 23 The currency of the Contract is Indian Rupees.
-(46) 24 Fees and types of reimbursable expenses to be paid to the Dispute Review Board as per actual and equally shared by both the parties.
-(25) 25 The Dispute Review Board shall be constituted after signing of the agreement on mutually agreed terms.(Appendix 1).
-(Not applicable to this contract) (25) 26 Price Adjustment (deleted) (47) (80) 27 The proportion of payments retained (retention money) (48)
+(46) 24 Fees and types of reimbursable expenses to be paid to the (25) Dispute Review Board (Deleted) (20) As per actuals and equally shared by both the parties.
+(NA) 25 The Dispute Review Board shall be constituted after (25) signing of the agreement on mutually agreed terms.
+(Appendix 1).
+(Deleted) (NA) 26 Price Adjustment (deleted) (47) (80)